Over a hundred gather in Springfield in a call for justice for Eric Cole

 "At the end of the day if we don't do it, nobody else is going to do it.
 It is our responsibility to continue to echo his name day in and day out," activist Karla Carey said of Cole on Wednesday.

-Carey, who is based out of Columbus, was one of several people who spoke to the crowd during the demonstration on Wednesday.
+Carey, of Columbus, was one of several people who spoke to the crowd during the demonstration.

-The event was organized by Springfield native Dion Green and, in addition to Cole's family, several mothers whose sons were killed by police officers were in attendance.
+The event was organized by Springfield native Dion Green.
+In addition to Cole's family, several mothers whose sons were killed by police officers were in attendance.

 Those who participated in the demonstration also marched from City Hall to the police station before going to the Clark County Courthouse.